 - Do you think this person understands and embodies our company's mission and values?

-- Can you trust this employee to keep his or her promises and fulfil his or her responsibilities?
+- Can you trust this employee to keep his or her promises and fulfill his or her responsibilities?

-Managers can use and act on 360-degree feedback questions for managers to a) learn if others' perceptions of them differ from their own, b) identify a weakness to fix , and c) understand if their leadership is affecting the productivity and engagement of their direct reports, thus improving themselves and the company in the process.
+Managers can use and act on 360 degree performance review questions for managers to a) learn if others' perceptions of them differ from their own, b) identify a weakness to fix , and c) understand if their leadership is affecting the productivity and engagement of their direct reports, thus improving themselves and the company in the process.

-- Is this manager capable of resolving issues and conflicts?
+- Is this manager capable of resolving issues and conflict management?

 - Is this manager considerate of others opinions while making critical decisions?